 The harassment must be “related to” the disability.
-This reflects wording in the EU Framework Employment Directive with which the UK is required to comply.
+This reflects wording in the EU Framework Employment Directive with which the UK was required to comply.

-Previously the Disability Discrimination Act 1995 s.3B1(1) said the harassment must be “for a reason” which relates to disability.
+Previously the Disability Discrimination Act 1995 s.3B(1) said the harassment must be “for a reason” which relates to disability.
 What’s the difference?
-Well, say the harassment is because the victim is not within the perpetrator’s clique, as evidenced by the fact that a non-disabled person outside the clique is also being harassed.
-If the harassment includes comments related to the person’s disability, this should now count as harassment.
-This is so even though arguably the reason for the harassment – namely being outside the clique – is not related to the disability.
-(Facts taken from Abbey National v Fairbrother (on bailii.org), 2007).
-The Employment Code para 7.10 says:
+Say the harassment is “because” the victim is not within the perpetrator’s clique, as evidenced by the fact that a non-disabled person outside the clique is also being harassed.
+If the harassment includes comments related to the person’s disability, or mimicking the stammer for example, this should now more clearly count as harassment under the EqA wording.
+That is so even though arguably the reason for the harassment – namely being outside the clique – is not related to the disability, and so might not have been within the DDA wording.
+(Facts taken from Abbey National v Fairbrother (bailii.org), 2007).
+This is in line with Employment Code para 7.10 which says:

 “Protection from harassment also applies where a person is generally abusive to other workers but, in relation to a particular worker, the form of the unwanted conduct is determined by that worker’s protected characteristic.”